plasmabio/tljh-repo2docker/README.md

 - `default_memory_limit`: Default memory limit of a user server; defaults to `None`
 - `default_cpu_limit`: Default CPU limit of a user server; defaults to `None`
 - `machine_profiles`: Instead of entering directly the CPU and Memory value, `tljh-repo2docker` can be configured with pre-defined machine profiles and users can only choose from the available option; defaults to `[]`
+- `binderhub_url`: The optional URL of the `binderhub` service.
+If it is available, `tljh-repo2docker` will use this service to build images.
+- `db_url`: The connection string of the database. `tljh-repo2docker` needs a database to store the image metadata.
+By default, it will create a `sqlite` database in the starting directory of the service.
+To use other databases (`PostgreSQL` or `MySQL`), users need to specify the connection string via this config and install the additional drivers (`asyncpg` or `aiomysql`).

 This service requires the following scopes : `read:users`, `admin:servers` and `read:roles:users`.
+If `binderhub` service is used, ` access:services!service=binder`is also needed.
 Here is an example of registering `tljh_repo2docker`'s service with JupyterHub

 ```python
 # jupyterhub_config.py